COVID-19 Updates: uc.edu/publichealth

 The Chamber Choir has been acclaimed for its staged productions in collaboration with CCM’s Opera Department of Bach’s St. John Passion (Nov.
-2013) at Christ Church Cathedral and Oct.
+2013 - Christ Church Cathedral and Oct.
 2018 at Knox Presbyterian Church) and St. Matthew Passion (Nov.
-2011) at St. Peter in Chains Cathedral and April 2017 - Christ Church Cathedral), and its Monteverdi Project (Nov.
+2011 - St. Peter in Chains Cathedral and April 2017 - Christ Church Cathedral), and its Monteverdi Project (Nov.
 2012), which hosted international and national Early Music guest artists with CCM students in selections from Book 8 Madrigals of Love and War and Selve Morale e Spirituale that was produced for Public Television by WCET Arts Connect.
-The Chamber Choir has received accolades for recent presentations from the canon of contemporary works to include David Lang’s Little Match Girl Passion, Tan Dun’s Water Passion after St. Matthew, Schnittke’s Concerto for Choir, and the collegiate premiere of Bastian Clevé’s film, The Sound of Eternity, with Bach’s Mass in B Minor.
+The Chamber Choir has received accolades for presentations from the canon of contemporary works to include David Lang’s Little Match Girl Passion, Tan Dun’s Water Passion after St. Matthew, Schnittke’s Concerto for Choir, and the collegiate premiere of Bastian Clevé’s film, The Sound of Eternity, with Bach’s Mass in B Minor.
 In 2014-16 the Chamber Choir produced CCM’s Shakespeare Quadricentennial honoring the playwright’s 450th and 400th anniversaries of his birth and death with premieres of three newly commissioned works by Judith Bingham, Dominick DiOrio, and Jake Runestad.
 The Chamber Choir has performed before national and regional conventions of ACDA, participated in Chorus America’s Masterclass for Choral and Orchestral Conductors at CCM, presented a lecture–demonstration for the NCCO national conference at CCM, and was featured in a program of si placet works of Josquin and his contemporaries for a national convention of the American Musicological Society.

 The CCM Chorale maintains an active performance schedule both within and without the walls of the University of Cincinnati.
 It regularly combines with other CCM ensembles to execute large choral/orchestral and operatic works, and also performs more intimate compositions with the school’s top chamber ensembles.
 The ensemble has a strong presence in the Cincinnati community, annually performing stand-alone or combined concerts in the top venues and concert series of the greater Cincinnati area.
 Chorale has sung at multiple American Choral Directors Association and Midwest Composers Symposium conferences, and has been guest artists with several Cincinnati musical organizations, including the May Festival Chorus.